Read time 9 minutes

 • Stores previous versions: Once a user has changed a document, the latest version is available to the rest.
 But it stores the older version of the file before the modifications.

-• Centralized storage: Instead of saving documents in different locations, SharePoint stores all data at a centralized location, making it easier for everyone to access and manage it.
+• Centralized storage: Instead of saving documents in distinct locations, SharePoint stores all data at a centralized location, making it easier for everyone to access and manage it.

 • Integration with Microsoft services: SharePoint seamlessly integrates with various Microsoft tools, such as Microsoft 365, OneDrive, MS Office, and Teams.
 Users of SharePoint can also leverage all the advantages offered by SharePoint Online as a standalone service.